IgoVeyner/pair-programming-challenge-tea-shoppe/README.md

 You'll need to build out a teas controller with these actions: index, show, new, create.
 The index and show should be business as usual and show teas.
 If you choose to build routes using resources, make sure you don't include extraneous routes.

-Creating a new tea should associate that tea with the user.
 If the tea is created without a name, category, or a non-unique name then it needs to re-render the form to create a tea.

 ## BONUS